njhmagyar/njhmagyar.github.io/_posts/2025-06-27-how-to-draw-duo.md

 permalink: /blog/how-to-draw-duo/
 ---

 Did you know all Duolingo characters are made of three basic shapes?
 Rounded rectangles, half circles, and rounded triangles!
-This not only makes them super easy to draw, but also underscores how pervasive simplicity is in their product.
+This not only makes them super easy to draw, but also underscores the company's commitment to simplicity at all levels of the product.

 After reading through [Duolingo's brand and design guidelines](https://design.duolingo.com/), I was inspired to teach others how to draw Duo himself!